 They come in different designs.
 But, the basic design consists of a large main compartment to keep your things, with external pockets for extra items.

-They have very secure locking mechanisms, including buckles, clasps, or zippers.
-And besides securing the contents, these locking mechanisms also add style to the bag.
+These bags have very secure locking mechanisms, including buckles, clasps, or zippers.
+Besides securing the contents, these locking mechanisms add style to the bag.
 Others even have extra compartments like a laptop sleeve.

 Messenger bags are some of the most compact types of travel bags.
-Therefore, they are ideal for anyone who wants to carry a smaller load.
-Remember, you also need to keep the luggage weight at a manageable level because you will be the one carrying it around.
+Therefore, they are ideal for anyone who can pack light.

 7. Travel Tote

 In recent times, totes have been added to the list of travel bags, though they are carried daily by many folks as day packs.
-A travel tote usually has one big compartment for keeping your travel essentials.
-Some may have smaller compartments for your additional items such as your mobile phone, wallet, passport, and other electronics.
+A travel tote usually has one big compartment for keeping your travel essentials together.
+Some may have smaller compartments for additional items such as your mobile phone, wallet, passport, and other electronics.

 However, some travel totes do not have internal organization.
-They consist of just one single compartment meaning you might find yourself doing a lot of digging when looking for something.
-Although not very big, a travel tote bag is spacious enough to fit all your essentials but nothing more.
-It is, therefore, ideal for short travels, usually single or two-day trips.
-You can take it with you wherever you are going, whether onto the plane or when walking around the airport.
+They consist of just one single compartment, meaning you might find yourself doing a lot of digging when looking for something.
+Although not very big, a travel tote bag is spacious enough to fit all your essentials, even if they can hold nothing more.

+Totes are, therefore, ideal for short travels, usually single or two-day trips.
+You can take it with you wherever you go, whether onto the plane or when walking around the airport.
 They aren’t travel packs suited for over-packers since they are categorized as small travel bags.

 8. Doctor’s Style Travel Bag

-You can use the smaller pockets and even secret pouches on the inside, to keep other precious things.
-A doctor’s bag will also have zippered pockets on the outside that offer more space to store items.
+You can use the smaller pockets and even secret pouches to keep other valuable items safe.
+A doctor’s bag will also have zippered pockets outside for more space to store items.
 This luggage mostly comes with short grab handles, though you can also get cross-body designs that have adjustable shoulder straps for convenience.

 9. Bucket Bag

 They are roomy on the inside, with an open top and a wide, flat, and round or oval bottom.
 Because of its shape, a bucket bag can sit upright without support and not topple over.

 Most bucket bags resemble a tote on the inside.
 They have one big compartment for keeping your things.
 Some also have zippered pockets on the inside for holding important things like your wallet, passport, or keys.